modotte/project-E3QEZ/README.md

 # Hearties

-A naval combat & trading text game based in the 1650s Pacific, Eastern Mediterranean and Atlantic oceans.
+A naval combat & trading text game based in the 1650s.

 ## Requirements